How to Apply to the MEDS Program

-Update: Please note the GRE scores requirement has been waived in response to the COVID-19 pandemic.
-The Bren School will not be accepting any GRE scores from applicants this year (applications due on December 15, 2021).
+Update: Due to challenges arising from the COVID-19 pandemic, the admissions committee and the Bren School faculty waived the GRE requirement for 2020-2021 and 2021-2022 admissions.
+The Bren School will not be accepting any GRE scores from applicants this year (applications due December 2021).

 As part of your application you must also self-report your GRE scores.
 The self-reported scores are used in matching your official scores on file.
 Once you initiate your application, please complete the "Exam" tab with the required demographic and exam information.

 The Prerequisite Verification Form is required for all MEDS applicants.
 Please use this form to clearly list all of the courses you plan to use in order to fulfill the required MEDS program prerequisites.
 This is your chance to highlight any courses that are on your undergraduate transcript or transcripts from other institutions where you’ve completed prerequisite coursework.
 This is especially helpful for the admissions committee if you’ve completed courses with atypical titles that might apply toward our prerequisites.